greghendershott/pdb/README.md

 Status quo, Racket Mode's back end runs check-syntax and returns to the front end `racket-xp-mode` the full results for each file.
-The entire buffer is re-propertized.
+The entire Emacs buffer is re-propertized.
 For example mouse-overs become `help-echo` text properties.

-How exactly would Racket Mode's back end use this?
-Probably a mini-roadmap with two steps.
+How exactly would Racket Mode's back end use this `pdb` project.

-### Step 1: Still all results at once
+### Roadmap step 1: Still all results at once

 Initially, Racket Mode's back end could use this pdb project the same
 way: Get the full analysis results, and re-propertize the entire